CoderDojo/dcu-html/week3/README.md

 * Watch out with Internet Explorer (Its the worse browser for web developers)
 * Add class styles to your webpage
 * Create an center div
-* Add a small border to the center div
-* Add some padding inside this div
-* Put div around image
-* Css the image and div to resize the image
-* Put border on the image and show difference between margin and padding
 * Put the new website online

 Start to build your webpage again